 ‘Shovel your way out of the sh**!”

-But it is entirely fake.
+But it is fake.

 That there is pain and hardship aplenty to be found out there in so-called flyover country is something Lynch never forgot, and his reborn program — whose finale is this Sunday — is a sustained, surreal, deep dive into those travails.

-What lurks behind the genteel veneer of suburbia is a long-time Lynch obsession.
+What lurks behind the veneer of suburbia is a long-time Lynch obsession.
 Famously, the opening scene of his 1987 film Blue Velvet brings an idyllic montage of white-picket-fence America to an abrupt stop on a man having a heart attack as he waters his lawn.
-The camera moves remorselessly into the buried world beneath the man, lingering on a grotesque shot of ants in the dirt.
+The camera moves into the buried world beneath the man, lingering on a grotesque shot of ants in the dirt.
 The metaphor shouts.
-But Lynch’s entire oeuvre is about American society and its accompanying anxieties: 1977’s Eraserhead revels crazily in the industrial decay of American cities and the worries of new parents living in cramped quarters; 1990’s Wild at Heart features Nicolas Cage and Laura Dern as cartoonish southerners running away from home and into strange troubles; 1999’s The Straight Story tells the true tale of Alvin Straight reuniting with his brother after embarking on a grueling but scenic tractor ride from Iowa to Wisconsin; 2001’s Mulholland Drive conveys shattered Hollywood dreams through, well, a dream.
+But Lynch’s entire oeuvre is about American society and its accompanying anxieties: 1977’s Eraserhead revels crazily in the industrial decay of American cities and the worries of new parents living in cramped quarters; 1990’s Wild at Heart features Nicolas Cage and Laura Dern as cartoonish southerners running away from home and into strange troubles; 1999’s The Straight Story tells the true tale of Alvin Straight reuniting with his brother after embarking on a grueling but scenic tractor ride from Iowa to Wisconsin; 2001’s Mulholland Drive conveys shattered Hollywood dreams through a dream.

-Yet while now is an inopportune time to face charges of elitism, Lynch’s repertoire is hardly a sustained joke at the expense of plain folks.
+Yet while now is an inopportune time to face charges of elitism, Lynch’s repertoire is far from a joke at the expense of plain folks.
 Lynch doesn’t have contempt for these people; he’s endlessly fascinated by them.
 He himself hails from Missoula, Mont., and cites his American upbringing over and over again when discussing his work.
 The heartland is not just a backdrop for his films: He makes art showcasing uniquely American themes, anxieties, and triumphs.
 Work like Wild at Heart and The Straight Story celebrates and unravels Americana, all the while displaying the director’s deep, humane understanding of the problems that plague it.

 Which brings us back to Twin Peaks.